AveryOS/avery/README.md

-This requires wget, libiconv, bison, rake, rustc and rake to be installed.
+This requires git, wget, libiconv, bison, rake, rustc and rake to be installed.

-On Windows it expects to find mtools and binutils in `bin/`. binutils can be built from source on other platforms with `vendor/binutils/build.sh` provided with the source for binutils in `vendor/binutils/src`.
+Run `rake setup` to set up and build dependencies.
+This doesn't work on Windows and it expects to find mtools and binutils already built in `vendor/install/bin/`.

-The source of rustc must be placed in `vendor/rustc`.
-The source of rlibc (https://github.com/rust-lang/rlibc) must be placed in `vendor/rlibc`.
+You then should run `rake update` to ensure the rustc sources matches the rustc version installed.
+Run this again if you update rustc.

-You can then build the dependencies with `rake base` and finally the kernel with `rake`.
+You can then build the bootstrap dependencies with `rake base` and finally the kernel with `rake`.